-Factbox: UK government ensnared in court battles over suspending parliament
+UK government ensnared in court battles over suspending parliament

 The government has said its actions are in line with the convention by which a new prime minister briefly suspends parliament before announcing a new legislative program.

-Gina Miller, the campaigner who mounted a successful legal challenge to Prime Minister Theresa May’s government over its authority to leave the EU without a vote in parliament, is seeking a judicial review of prorogation.
-The case was heard on Thursday, with a decision due on Friday.
+Gina Miller, the campaigner who mounted a successful legal challenge to Prime Minister Theresa May’s government over its authority to leave the EU without a vote in parliament, sought a judicial review of Johnson’s decision to suspend parliament.

-London’s High Court was told on Thursday that Johnson abused his powers by ordering the suspension of parliament from next week.

-Miller said she had received legal correspondence from government legal officers stating that the issue of prorogation was of no more than “academic” interest.
+London’s High Court on Friday rejected that challenge but said it could be taken to the Supreme Court for an appeal.

 Former British Prime Minister John Major has joined the legal case.
 He has previously accused Johnson of hypocrisy for backing Brexit to secure more power for parliament, only to propose to sideline lawmakers when it suited him.

-A group of about 70 lawmakers from opposition parties have backed a bid to have Scotland’s highest civil court rule that Johnson cannot suspend, parliament before Britain leaves the European Union on Oct.
+A group of about 70 lawmakers from opposition parties have backed a bid to have Scotland’s highest civil court rule that Johnson cannot suspend parliament before Britain leaves the European Union on Oct.
 31.

 They launched their challenge before Queen Elizabeth agreed to the government’s request for a suspension.